-Asset allocation describes the share of investments in certain assets.
+Asset allocation describes the share of investments in certain investments in certain assets.

-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, - e.g. for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee companies
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee companies